Meet Kevin McCann, Your New Business Coach

 As I was watching this happen as the new guy, I took meticulous notes of what questions the VP of Sales was asking.
 Those questions I wrote down that day became my checklist, and my success formula when I went out into the field.
 I always made sure I knew the answers to those questions so that when I was back in front of the VP of Sales, I didn’t get chewed out.

 Most of the sales reps saw the VP of Sales as an aggressive jerk in the sales meetings.
 I saw it a little differently.
 He was coming across this way because he had an excellent track record as the number one sales rep for many years at his previous company, and he knew how to grow a sales pipeline and how to close deals.
 So I viewed my time under him as an opportunity to learn from a winner – as harsh as he was.

 Unfortunately, the VP of Sales wasn’t a good teacher, and most of the sales reps didn’t figure things out as I had.

-My lesson from this… KNOW YOUR SHIT if you want to be successful.
+My lesson from this… KNOW YOUR STUFF if you want to be successful.

 $6 Million to $60 Million in 18-Months and Ironman Canada